offen/offen/README.md

 Comply with GDPR guidelines.
 Don't share data with third parties.
 Your users have full access to their data.

 __Fair & secure__
-Pay respect to your website visitors.
-Gain valuable insights at the same time.
+Opt in only.
+Users must actively give their consent to data collection.
 All data is encrypted end-to-end.

 ## How it works
 __Your job__